 Here at Mattress Online, we use a mattress firmness rating scale to help you to choose the right mattress for you.
 This is based on manufacturer ratings, as well as our decades of experience and independent testing.

-- Best if you love a plush, soft feel that you can "sink" in to.
+Perfect if you love a plush, soft feel that you can "sink" into.

 Consider your body type